aasneha/TBA4256_3D_Digital_Modellering_Assignments/README.md

 Assignment02Cloud.las

 ---
-#### Once the environments is ready, open and run the notebook for assignment 1 and 2
+#### Once the environment is ready, open and run the notebook for assignment 1 and 2
 assignment1.ipynb

 assignment2.ipynb